 When my beta reader came across some of my characters, he complained about having too many characters to keep up with.
 The story got confusing.
 I sat down one day and went through every single character in my book.
 I found a few that were great and cool, but didn’t expand the story as much as the other characters.
 So, I erased them.

 My beta reader said the story improved, but I was still on edge about it for a while.
 I still have old memos and facts in my journals about them.
 Those characters will still come back, maybe in short stories later.

 All writers want to impress their readers.
 At some point, writers do this by using huge imaginative metaphors or official words that people see just on SATs to appear intelligent.
 But that’s not the best way to go.

 Readers are normal human beings who sometimes cannot understand complex metaphors or words.
 They don’t read with a dictionary beside them.
 Instead of impressing them, we end up confusing them.
 I’ve found that using simple language helps readers connect with the story the most.

 Simple language, however, doesn’t mean use elementary verbs in every sentence.
 Some advanced verbs are beneficial when showing more emotion to what’s going on.
-But keep in mind: 7th or 8th grade is the average reading level in America.
+But keep in mind: seventh or eighth grade is the average reading level in America.